 |Minimum Total Credit Hours:||30|

 |ECON 52050||DATA ACQUISITION, PREPARATION AND VISUALIZATION||3|

 |ECON 62056||TIME SERIES ANALYSIS||3|

 |Internship, Thesis or Electives, choose from the following:||6|

 Students may be allowed to substitute an equivalent course with department approval.

-Students may select any M.A. level economics courses subject to these restrictions: (1) All choices must have the approval of the graduate coordinator and (2) No more than 3 hours may be at the 50000 level.
+Students may select any graduate-level Economics (ECON) courses subject to these restrictions: (1) all choices must have the approval of the graduate coordinator; and (2) maximum 3 credit hours may be at the 50000 level.

 |ECON 62061||MONETARY THEORY AND POLICY||3|

 |FIN 66062||FINANCIAL MANAGEMENT II||3|

 |INTERNATIONAL FINANCIAL MANAGEMENT|